bakd247/hashAdder/README.md

 which is the mainpremise that the hashAdder version is derived from...

-Note: you must have tinyEC.py preinstalled to use this tool
+Note: you must have tinyEC.py preinstalled to use this tool Download the files into a sinlge folder which contains all of the files listed above.
+Then run the program using python 3 and follow the prompts.

 Thank You